 Brandon Bateman has done a scaled version of this but in the paid advertising realm.
 Specifically, he spent millions of dollars in Google and Facebook ad spend for his real estate investor clients over 2021 to generate leads and land deals.

-For this guide, our team collaborated with Brandon to put together a comprehensive comparison of Facebook Ads, Google Ads, and SEO (or search engine optimization) for real estate investors who are trying to find motivated sellers.
+For this guide, our team collaborated with Brandon to comprehensively compare Facebook Ads, Google Ads, and SEO (or search engine optimization) for real estate investors trying to find motivated sellers.

-We’re going to look at the pros and cons of each channel, then we’re going to compare the average cost per lead, deal size, and conversion rate of each channel.
+We’re going to look at the pros and cons of each channel.
+Then we will compare the average cost per lead, deal size, and conversion rate of each channel.
 And finally, we’ll give you the ultimate real estate investor marketing roadmap for creating synergy between all three marketing methods to scale your business systematically.

 Let’s dive in.